bpolc/fancy-polars/docs/source/user-guide/misc/arrow.md

 ### Importing data from pyarrow to Polars

-We can pass the pyarrow `Table` back to Polars by using the `polars.DataFrame` constructor:
+We can pass the pyarrow `Table` back to Polars by using the `fancy_polars.DataFrame` constructor:

 {{code_block('user-guide/misc/arrow_pycapsule','to_polars',[])}}